Takashi Kojima

 Takashi Kojima (小島 卓, Kojima Takashi) is a former Japanese football player.

 Playing career

 Kojima was born in Shiga Prefecture on August 4, 1973.
 After he dropped out from Kindai University, he joined the J1 League club, Kashiwa Reysol, in June 1995.
 In 1999, he moved to Vissel Kobe.
 He played 12 matches in 2 seasons and he retired at the end of the 2000 season.

+After retirement he became a scout, and in 2016 he became the chief scout for Kyoto Sanga F.C..